vmittal21/learning_references/README.md

 # Learning References

-Best Learning sources for fresh graduate interviews

-*This post mainly focuses for students who are preparing for SDE positions*
+This post mainly focuses for students who are preparing for SDE positions

-*My goto languages are Python and Java for interviews*
+My goto languages are Python and Java for interviews

-# Do's while preparing
+## Do's while preparing

 *Fix only two or three sources for preparation*